MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/quickstarts/ios/getting-started.md

     ![Codesigning](images/Manual_sign_ios.png)

-You're all set up to try out a Mobile Center service.
+You're all set up to try out a App Center service.
 Not sure what to do next?
 Most people build their app next; check out the **[Build Tutorial](build.md)** for a short walkthrough.